JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ### Day 6: Tuning trouble

-See more in-depth performance investigations with the [kotlinx.benchmark](https://github.com/Kotlin/kotlinx-benchmark) library, comparing the characteristics of 16 different variations of the same solution
+See more in-depth performance investigations with the [kotlinx.benchmark](https://github.com/Kotlin/kotlinx-benchmark) library, comparing the characteristics of 16 different variations of the same solution.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/6)
 * Check out the solution in the video: